dentist using dental tool to check tooth sensitivity after filling

 3. Professional Teeth Cleanings

-Professional dental cleanings goes an extra mile than your regular brushing and flossing.
+Professional dental cleanings go an extra mile beyond your regular brushing and flossing.
 Take advice from your dentist on how often you should get a dental cleaning and dental check-up.
 Follow that schedule diligently.

 How to Stop Gum Line Tooth Pain?

-Cavity by gum line needs to be treated at the earliest.
-In the meanwhile, you can follow these proven tips to stop the pain:
+A cavity by the gum line needs to be treated at the earliest.
+In the meantime, you can follow these proven tips to stop the pain:

 • Avoid acidic foods like meat, nuts, and carbonated drinks.

-• Avoid sweet and sugary foods like candies, chocolates, and ice-creams.
+• Avoid sweet and sugary foods like candies, chocolates, and ice cream.

 • Try to avoid icy and hot beverages.
 Drink everything at room temperature.